 Senate Report: Ineffective Medical Device Monitoring Puts Patients at Risk

-Last January, the U.S. Senate issued a Minority Staff Report that contained key findings about known links between duodenoscopes (essential diagnostic devices) and increasing cases of Carbapenem-Resistant Enterobacteriacea (CRE).
+Last January, the U.S. Senate issued a Minority Staff Report that contained key findings of known links between duodenoscopes (essential diagnostic devices) and increasing cases of Carbapenem-Resistant Enterobacteriaceae (CRE).

 However, our Charlotte medical malpractice lawyers point out that there may be plenty of blame to go around.
 If any number of related parties had spoken up in a timely manner, fewer patients might have fallen victim to this serious problem.